How to enable or disable NVIDIA SLI mode

 - Finally, select either Do not use SLI technology or Enable SLI technology (recommended) to toggle SLI on or off.

 I don't see the "Set SLI configuration" option

-If you get up to step two in the section above, but don't see an option to configure SLI, it's fairly likely that you have an issue with your dual video card configuration.
+If you get to step two in the previous section, but don't see a configure SLI option, it's likely that there is an issue with video card configuration.
 The following suggestions are to help clear up these issues.

-- Sometimes, swapping the slots your cards sit in will do the trick.
+- Sometimes, swapping the slots your cards sit in does the trick.

 - Verify that Windows Device Manager is showing two identical graphics cards in the Display Adapters section.

 - Ensure that SLI is enabled in your BIOS settings.